qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/vector.rst

  # Get the first feature id from the layer
  feature = next(layer.getFeatures())
- if feature :
+ if feature:
      selected_fid.append(feature.id())

- # Add these features to the selected list
+ # Add that features to the selected list
  layer.select(selected_fid)

 To clear the selection: